-To calculate the annual salary rate if the member is employed in a contractual position working five days per week for less than the entire school term:
+To calculate the annual salary rate if the member is employed in a contractual position working less than the entire school term:

 - Compute average base earnings per day by dividing total base earnings (including earnings in substitute and part-time noncontractual positions) by the days paid.
-Base earnings equal total creditable earnings less extra duty earnings, lump-sum payments, and flexible benefit plan earnings. - Annualize earnings by multiplying average base earnings per day by the number of days in the school term or employment agreement, if longer. - Add the annual contractual value of any flexible benefit plan amounts, and any extra duties and lump-sum payments.
+Base earnings equal total creditable earnings less extra duty earnings, lump-sum payments, and flexible benefit plan earnings. - Annualize earnings by multiplying average base earnings per day by the number of days in the school term or employment agreement, if longer. - Add any flexible benefit plan amounts, any extra duties and/or lump-sum payments.